What an amazing community!

 Location: Mancos United Methodist Church (470 W. Grand Ave)

-Thank you and hope to see you soon,
+I hope to see you all here soon!!!

 470 W. Grand Ave, Mancos, CO

 Dvorak No. 12 in F major (“American”) & Mendelssohn Quartet in E flat major op.
 12

 TICKETS: On sale now at Zuma Natural Foods in Mancos and St. Barnabas Church in Cortez.
 Suggested donation $25; sliding scale in advance $10-$50; $15-$50 at the door.

 New to classical music?
 Don’t be shy!
 We’ll talk briefly about each piece and also give you some context that pertains to the present day.
 For example, did you know that German composer Felix Mendelssohn was attacked for being Jewish and “effeminate,” and excluded from the German classical music canon after his death?
 We will discuss this and more.
 Come learn and enjoy this beautiful music as we seek to create an inclusive community.

 You can check the status of the bill here: https://leg.colorado.gov/

 Monday, April 1

 Fundraising has been a big challenge for us over the past almost two years of Sanctuary.
 This creates a lot of stress for Rosa, as well as for us as a group.
 To help, Kris Abrams will be offering a skill building workshop for Rosa’s supporters.